×

 We asked people in English Harbour if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting English Harbour, Antigua and Barbuda, it's important to respect the local customs and traditions.
 Dress modestly when not on the beach, as revealing clothing can be seen as disrespectful.
 Avoid making negative comments about the local food, people, or culture, as this can be seen as offensive.
 It's also considered rude to take photos of people without their permission, so always ask first.
 Don't touch or handle items in local markets without permission, as this can be seen as disrespectful.
 Avoid discussing sensitive topics such as politics or religion, as these can lead to heated debates.
 Always remember to tip for good service, as it's customary in Antigua and Barbuda.
-Lastly, remember to respect the environment by not littering or damaging local flora and fauna," said one expat who made the move to English Harbour.
+Lastly, remember to respect the environment by not littering or damaging local flora and fauna," said one person in English Harbour.

 About the Author

-Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.